Smrdgy/renpy-journey-keeper/README.md

 Copy `JK.rpa` into the `/game` directory of the game you want to play.

 *Tip for Windows*:
-If you plan to use this mod for multiple games, consider using [Link Shell Extension](https://schinagl.priv.at/nt/hardlinkshellext/linkshellextension.html).
+If you plan to use this mod for multiple games, consider using [Link Shell Extension](https://schinagl.priv.at/nt/hardlinkshellext/linkshellextension.html#download).
 By dragging the `.rpa` file with the right mouse button and selecting `Drop Here > Hardlink` from the context menu, you can store the mod anywhere on your PC and reference it as if it were located in the game's directory.
-This approach allows you to reuse the mod across games and update only once.
+This approach enables you to reuse the mod across multiple games, and in the event of an update, update it only once.

----

 # First-time orientation
 When you start the game, go to the load screen.
 You should see a black bar with buttons on the right side -- a sidepanel.